Bachelor in Digital Arts: New Media and Concept Art

 5. How to draft the dissertation

-Research and writing methodology will be taught to correctly develop a written report of the Bachelor Final thesis.
+Some writing resources will be explained in order to properly develop the written report of the Final Degree Project.

 6. How to present it orally